-Serbia: EU warns on South Stream deal, Serbia must accept the rules of EU8.
-January 2014. / News Serbia Energy
+Serbia: EU warns on South Stream deal, Serbia must accept the rules of EU, News Serbia Energy

 European Energy Commissioner Guenther Oettinger warned that Serbia will have to bring agreement on South Stream in line with European regulations.
 He repeated the earlier statements on the subject that bilateral agreements which the Russian gas giant Gazprom concluded with six EU member states and Serbia are incompatible with the EU, because they monopolize the distribution and can lead to environmental damage.